Celebrate with a Light Prix-Fixe Meal and a Sale on 8/12

 The region's most indulgent festival—Beer, Bourbon, Bacon—returns to the Hudson Valley June 30, 2018.
 Head to Barton Orchards in Poughquag to celebrate the three best B's in the English language.

-Wilde Beest is what the next wave of adventurous cooking in the Hudson Valley tastes like.
+Led by 42 grams alum Chris Turgeon, Wilde Beest, on Wall Street in Kingston, is what the next wave of adventurous cooking in the Hudson Valley tastes like.

 Visit five breweries in the black dirt region this weekend